-On this day in Baltimore Police History 1 Dec 1973, we lost our brother Detective Wiley M. Owens, Jr to poisoning based on the following News articles:
+On this day in Baltimore Police History, 1 December 1973, we lost our brother Detective Wiley M. Owens, Jr., to poisoning, based on the following news articles:

 Tests being made to determine if police officer in secret unit died of poisoning

-The tests were prompted by this physician’s belief that the officer might have died of arsenic poisoning.
+This doctor thought that the officer might have died of arsenic poisoning, which is what prompted the tests.
 Arsenic has since been ruled out.
 However, police officials have been reluctant to discuss the case until they have full test results, which are expected early next week.
-However, Dennis S Hill, the city police information chief, confirmed an “investigation has been underway since he [Detective Mr. Owens] was admitted to the hospital.”
+However, Dennis S. Hill, the city police information chief, confirmed an “investigation has been underway since he [Detective Mr. Owens] was admitted to the hospital.”

-Detective at once, who had been in the super secret Inspectional Services division for the past year, but whose specific assignment has not been revealed, was admitted to Union Memorial hospital 25 November 1973.
+A detective, who had been in the super secret Inspectional Services division for the past year but whose specific assignment has not been revealed, was admitted to Union Memorial Hospital on 25 November, 1973.

-According to an assistant medical examiner, the detective went into a coma the day after his admittance.
-Extensive test failed to diagnose his illness and he died the following Saturday without recovering consciousness.
+According to an assistant medical examiner, the detective went into a coma the day after his admission.
+An extensive test failed to diagnose his illness, and he died the following Saturday without recovering consciousness.

 An assistant medical examiner said yesterday that, while testing conducted so far has ruled out arsenic poisoning, other tests are being made to detect the possibility of some other chemical poisonings.

 The medical examiner cautioned, however, that it might be impossible to ever detect the cause of the detective’s death.
 He pointed out that if the officer indeed died of poisoning or a drug overdose, Chemical changes in his body might have destroyed any evidence of the foreign substance in his blood.
 Tissue or liver.

 Before joining the Baltimore police, Detective Ellen’s spent several years with the Special Forces in the Army.
 He was married and the father of three children